Table of Contents

 }));

-• it creates a resource leak because the object instance related to Predicate<int> cannot be programmatically disposed;
+• It creates a resource leak: the Predicate<int> instance cannot be programmatically disposed.